Influence of nicotine and alcohol on sleep latency: the reward-attention circuit model: Introduction

 \section{Introduction}

+Dopamine (DA) is a neurotransmitter known to regulate reward, learning, and movement~\cite{Klein2019}.
+However, its role as one of the neuromodulators responsible for wakefulness is emerging~\cite{Wisor2001, Qu2008, Dzirasa2006, Holst2014, Wisor2019}.
+Understanding the role of dopamine in the sleep-wake cycle is a question that naturally arises in this context.
+Substances that increase the level of dopamine in the brain, e.g. nicotine, increase the sensation of wakefulness~\cite{Boutrel2004}.
+DA also putatively participates in sleep regulation, as suggested by clinical evidence of sleep impairment in Parkinson's disease, a disease related to the degeneration of dopaminergic neurons~\cite{Dagher2009}.

-Besides being the main gateway of sensory information to the cerebral cortex, the thalamus is also the first station at which incoming signals can be blocked by synaptic inhibition during sleep.
-This mechanism contributes to the shift that the brain undergoes as it changes from an aroused state, open to signals from the outside world, to the closed state of sleep~\cite{Steriade1993,Sejnowski2000}.
+In addition to being the main integrative structure and relay of sensory and motor information to the cerebral cortex, the thalamus is also the first station at which incoming signals can be blocked by synaptic inhibition during sleep.
+This mechanism contributes to the transition from the waking to the sleeping state~\cite{Steriade1993, Sejnowski2000}.

+Midbrain dopaminergic neurons play a key role in various brain functions such as voluntary movement and goal-directed behavior, as well as cognition, emotion, reward, motivation, working memory, associative learning, and decision-making~\cite{Grace2007, Redgrave2010, Schultz2010a, Gerfen2011, Chowdhury2013}.
+Consequently, changes in the dopaminergic midbrain system are related to neurological and psychiatric diseases, such as Parkinson’s disease (PD), attention deficit hyperactivity disorder (ADHD), and addiction~\cite{Dagher2009, Gold2014}.
+Two areas in the midbrain are particularly associated with large populations of dopaminergic neurons: the ventral tegmental area (VTA) and the \emph {substantia nigra pars compacta} (SNpc)~\cite{Schultz2010b}.

+Nicotine and alcohol increase activity in the dopaminergic system~\cite{Tiwari2020, DiChiara1997}.
+In particular, increased dopamine release in the \emph {nucleus accumbens} (NAcc) is associated with reward substance abuse.
+However, the molecular mechanism of addiction remains unclear as many brain systems are involved in it~\cite{Robison2011}.

-Growing evidence points to a central role of dopamine in regulating sleep-wake states.
-Stimulants enhancing dopaminergic tone are among the most potent wake-promoting substances known~\cite{Boutrel2004} and their arousing effects are abolished in mice deficient in dopamine signaling~\cite{Wisor2001,Qu2008}.
-Partial dopamine depletion causes disturbances of REM sleep without affecting motor functions~\cite{Dzirasa2006}.
-Humans with reduced levels of dopamine reuptake transporter display altered slow-wave activity following sleep deprivation~\cite{Holst2014}.
+Growing evidence points to a central role of DA in regulating sleep-wake states.
+Stimulants that enhance dopaminergic tone are among the most potent known wake-promoting substances~\cite{Boutrel2004} and their arousing effects are abolished in mice deficient in DA signaling~\cite{Wisor2001, Qu2008}.
+Partial DA depletion causes disturbances of REM sleep without affecting motor functions~\cite{Dzirasa2006}.
+Humans with reduced levels of DA reuptake transporter display altered slow-wave activity following sleep deprivation~\cite{Holst2014}.

-In the last decade, morphological evidence showing that the thalamic reticular nucleus (TRN) has significant dopaminergic innervation originating in the \emph{substantia nigra pars compacta} (SNpc) began to emerge~\cite{Floran2004,Freeman2001}.
+Nicotine stimulates the release of sleep-regulating neurotransmitters, including dopa\-mine, leading to sleep disturbances such as latency in sleep initiation~\cite{Zhang2006}.
+Defined as the transition time from wakefulness to sleep, the sleep latency is greater among smokers due to the stimulating effects of nicotine which increases alertness~\cite{Silva2022} making it difficult to initiate sleep.
+The blood nicotine levels were shown to be similar after a single exposure to nicotine, in addition, second-hand smoke exposure is speculated to affect sleep through nicotine stimulating effect~\cite{Babanayagam2011}.